The Ultimate Guide to December Holiday Events in San Diego

 Gaslamp Holiday Pet Parade

 Owners and their dressed-up pets march down the decorated streets of the neighborhood in the pet parade and end at a Pet Expo featuring an awards ceremony for best-dressed pups and more.
-Date and time: Sunday, December 13 at 3:00pm.
+You can still register to enter.
+Date and time: Sunday, December 11 at 3:00pm.

 La Mesa’s Christmas in the Village

 The delightful downtown of La Mesa is transformed into a Victorian wonderland during its old-fashioned Christmas in the Village.
 The family-friendly event features horse-drawn carriages, strolling minstrels, carolers and street entertainers along La Mesa Boulevard.
 Carnival rides, ponies, puppet shows, live music stages and an outdoor market round out the traditional holiday fun.
-Date and time: Friday, December 11 and Saturday, December 12 from 5:00 p.m. – 9:00 p.m.
+Date and time: December 10 from 10:00 a.m.—10:00 p.m.

 Old Town State Historic Park’s Holiday in the Park